s10269187/DDA_ITD_ASG1/README.md

 - Delete account button
 - Play again button
 - Inventory
 - Shortcut guide to the menu
-- Player ID (Email)
+- Player ID (Email) (firebase)
-- Player name
+- Player name (firebase)

 # What is the application catering for
-- The application is catering for a time based game that also teaches players fun facts about their childhood snacks
+- a time based game that teaches players fun facts about their childhood snacks
-- The application also applies to players that enjoy a fast paced game where speed matters
+- players that enjoy a fast paced game where speed matters
-- The application also applies to kids who love the childhood snacks and wish to become their own chef and make these snacks
+- kids who love the childhood snacks and wish to become their own chef and make these snacks
-- The application also caters to achievers who wish to find more facts and origin of specific snacks
+- achievers who wish to find more facts and origin of specific snacks
-- The application is catering for people who like a calming and easy game that is relaxing
+- people who like a calming and easy game that is relaxing

 # Documented Wireframes/game flow
-- User logs and signs up with their username and password
+- User logs and signs up with their username and password (start screen)
 - Goes into the game
 - Collects all 8 ingredients in the fastest time possible
 - Upon collecting, will go to the oven and craft the respective snacks
 - Once a snack is crafted, there will be a popup of the snack followed by the infographic, allowing players to learn more information
 - Once all 3 snacks has been crafted, timer will stop and players can end game from there
+- Return to start screen

 # External assets/libraries used